 - Pasta and potatoes with cabbage leaves cubed like we did here.

-Basically, if you want to add a bit of crunch to any meal, and have a vegetable included, cabbage is a great choice.
-It is VERY inexpensive and after a few times serving it to my kids they now love anything I make with it.
 I encourage you to do the same, you may be surprised if you add some great seasonings your children might aquire a taste for it too.

-Have you had enough Instant Pot cabbage recipes??
+Instant Pot cabbage recipes

-Instant Pot Butter Cabbage
+Instant Pot Cabbage Recipe

 - Cut end off cabbage and cut into cubes approx 1.5"x1.5" squares.